Making a Difference, Every Day…Preventing Child Abuse Begins with You

 A panel response titled “Campus to Community Perspectives” will follow Hmurovich’s talk and include campus and Centre Region representatives.
 The group will discuss local prevention efforts and how every person can help in this important fight.

-Panelists include Centre County Judge Bradley Lunsford, First Assistant District Attorney of Montgomery County and Alumni Association Vice President Kevin Steele, president of the student group One Heart Cristina Fernandez, Penn State Youth Programs Compliance Specialist Sandra Weaver, and Penn State’s Network on Child Protection and Well-Being Director of Research and Education and Professor of Human Development and Family Studies Jennie Noll.
+Panelists include Centre County Judge Bradley Lunsford, First Assistant District Attorney of Montgomery County and Alumni Association Vice President Kevin Steele, president of the student group One Heart Cristina Fernandez, Penn State Youth Programs Compliance Specialist Sandra Weaver, and Penn State’s Child Maltreatment Solutions Network Director of Research and Education and Professor of Human Development and Family Studies Jennie Noll.

-The event is sponsored by the University Park Undergraduate Association (UPUA) and Penn State’s Network on Child Protection and Well-Being.
+The event is sponsored by the University Park Undergraduate Association (UPUA) and Penn State’s Child Maltreatment Solutions Network.
 It is free and open to the public.

 Joining UPUA and the Network as event sponsors are Penn State student organizations including One Heart and Walk for Prevention, Penn State Offices of Student Affairs, Human Resources, and Ethics and Compliance, and community organizations including the Children’s Advocacy Center of Centre County, Centre County Youth Service Bureau, Centre County Women’s Resource Center, YMCA of Centre County, and the Pennsylvania Coalition Against Rape (PCAR).